 These types of retainers look much like aligners.
 They are clear plastic that fully surrounds the teeth.
 You can also get retainers made from plastic or polyurethane after you have other orthodontic treatment like braces.

 These retainers are easy to clean and remove, just like metal and acrylic removable retainers.
 They are typically less visible, but they are more expensive than a Hawley retainer.

 Plastic or polyurethane retainers are not as sturdy as metal/acrylic retainers, so you will probably replace them once a year if your course of treatment lasts longer than 12 months.
-It is convenient to have multiple copies made to fit your teeth.
-They are easy to clean and remove for hygiene or eating, and they may be more physically comfortable for your mouth.

 You must clean plastic retainers more thoroughly than Hawley retainers.
 While a plastic retainer may cost about the same as a standard removable retainer — between $100 and $300 — some options can cost up to $1,200 for a set.